Easy And Effective Tricks For Eating Less

 We especially recommend the following seaweeds:

-These can be added to our existing recipes for soups, stews, rice, pastas, or taken as a natural supplement.
+These can be added to our existing recipes for soups, stews, rice, pastas or taken as a natural supplement.

 Drinking water before meals as a way of eating less

 A great way to start eating with a reduced appetite and avoid overdoing it is to drink one or two glasses of water half an hour before a meal.
 We always recommend drinking water between meals and in this case, by having some just before a meal it helps fill the stomach and prevents us from eating too fast or consuming too much.